50 Etsy Success Stories: How These Creators Make Up To $1M/Year On Etsy

-Ruth Daro (from Los Angeles, California, USA) started Seniman Calligraphy over 7 years ago.
+Ruth Daro (from Los Angeles, California, USA) started Seniman Calligraphy about 8 years ago.

 Hi, I’m Ruth and I run Seniman Calligraphy a custom stationery design studio where I do calligraphy, watercolor, illustration, and graphic design for bespoke wedding invitations and other paper goods.
 Basically, printing and manufacturing.

-Jess Yasuda (from Hobart, Tasmania, Australia) started Planner Peace almost 7 years ago.
+Jess Yasuda (from Hobart, Tasmania, Australia) started Planner Peace over 7 years ago.

 Hi, I’m Jess.
 I’m 34 years old from Tasmania, Australia.
 I started Chasing Planner Peace back in 2015 when I was pregnant with my third child.
 Originally we were based on Etsy and only sold planner inserts, however, we’ve now turned into a one-stop planner shop that caters to seasoned “planner addicts” who want to add to their planners, and also planner newbies who love the fact our shop is the only store in Australia you can custom build your own ring planner style planner.

 Over the past few years, we’ve really expanded our range to not only offer planners and inserts, but also planner dashboards (beautiful cover pages), dividers, notepads, stationery items and more.
 We also recently started our subscription box service where every two months customers can receive a “Planner Peace Box” which is full of planner and self-care goodies.
 We have so many more plans for new products in 2020.